MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 ## Reset
 Hold down Run button then press Select.
 Some games require to keep both buttons pressed longer to reset.
 The PC Engine/Turbografx-16 did not have a hardware reset button, and instead relies on this button combination.
 With this method, in-game options will remain if you have changed them, whereas the MiSTer OSD reset will revert them.
+(Note: this reset method is suppressed in a small number of games)

 ## SDRAM
 This core may work without SDRAM (using on-board DDR3), but it may have different kinds of issues/glitches due to high latency of DDR3 memory.
 Thus SDRAM module is highly recommended for maximum accuracy.